 Who are these people providing 'moments of care'?

 This army of 'helpers', are unlikely to identify themselves as carers, let alone unpaid carers.

 We are neighbours, friends, sons, daughters, in-laws, siblings, aunts and uncles.
 Just simply doing 'the right thing' - supporting people we know, who are in need.

 Picking up prescriptions, doing the shopping, checking in daily, going to the bank.
 Being the daily "up" to someone's "down", or always available on the phone.
 Being the "go-to" for emotional support of someone else on a daily basis.

 Is this us or someone we know?

-"Data released to mark the start of Carers Week on Monday (6th June) estimated that 4.5 million more people were caring for older, disabled or seriously ill family or friends as a result of the pandemic." - ITV News
+"Data released to mark the start of Carers Week (June, 2020) estimated that 4.5 million more people were caring for older, disabled or seriously ill family or friends as a result of the pandemic." - ITV News

 Why does it matter?